 About the Artist

-William Adair is recognized for his work as a conservator and historian of picture frames.
-In the early 1970s, he began working at the Smithsonian's National Portrait Gallery, where he became a museum specialist focusing on gilding, frame history, and the connections between fine art and traditional decorative arts.
-He founded Gold Leaf Studios in 1982 in Washington, DC, where he built his renowned career as a frame maker and gilder.
-Adair leads workshops, lectures, and organizes exhibitions about frame history, frame making, and gilding.
+William Adair is recognized for his work as a maker, conservator and historian of picture frames.
+In the early 1970s, he began working at the Smithsonian’s National Portrait Gallery, where he became a museum specialist focusing on gilding, framing, and the connections that these crafts bridge between fine art and architecture.
+He founded Gold Leaf Studios in 1982 in Washington, DC, where he built his renowned career as a framer and gilder.
+His 1981 exhibition and publication, ‘The Frame in America, 1860-1960,’ in collaboration with the American Institute of Architects, was the first survey of the history of American picture frames.
+He founded the Society of Gilders in 1986.
+He lectures, gives workshops, and organizes exhibitions of picture frames throughout the world.

 He is represented by Govinda Gallery in Washington, DC.